thedadams/cahbot/README.md

 - '/mycards' -- Shows the user the cards they are "holding."
 - '/changesettings' -- Change the settings of the current game.

 The Telegram Bot functionality comes from [Telegram Bot API](https://github.com/thedadams/telegram-bot-api), another of my repositories.
 Most of the bot functionality is complete; the game play is left to code.
+For example, creating a game does not deal cards.

 The card data was taken from https://github.com/samurailink3/hangouts-against-humanity, which is offered under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).
 The card data remains under that license.